PhotoBooth

 opening new file

-If your passport picture shows below your upper chest and far above your head, you need to cut it.
 With the crop tool selected (it’s in the toolbar on your left), pick Ratio in the drop-down menu above and set the proportions to 35 and 45.
 Once you set up each crop bar option, adjust the crop frame in such a way that your head takes up most of the picture.

-Note: in a 45-mm-high photo, your head must measure 29-34 mm from your chin to the top of your head—adjust the frame accordingly.
+In a 45-mm-high photo, your head must measure 29-34 mm from your chin to the top of your head—adjust the frame accordingly.

 At the same time, make sure that your shoulders are visible.
 Once you position the frame correctly, click the checkmark at the crop selector above.